apuslabs/ethstorage-zkvm-zkwasm-fib-benchmark/README.md

 ```

 **Open each shell, and you will find six commented commands.
 Execute each one for N=100, N=10000, and N=100000 to obtain the CPU/CUDA results.**

+*when update N=10000, you will need to update src/fib_zkgo.go:Ln17,Col22 and src/fib-wasm/src/lib.rs:Ln13,Col21*

 _If you encounter an error while running zkwasm, update the -k 22 argument to -k 24 and try again._